-While Fremont is nowhere near within walking distance of the Strip, it’s easily accessible via taxi, Uber/Lyft or even the RTC double-decker bus.
+While Fremont is nowhere near within walking distance of the Strip, it’s easily accessible via taxi, Uber/Lyft, or even the RTC double-decker bus.
 Like staying in off-strip hotels, budget-savvy travelers can always find hotel rooms for <$100 per night and can expect cheaper drinks and lower table limits when gambling.

 The original and most well-known hotel in Fremont is the Golden Nugget.
-There are also other hotels to choose from like the Downtown Grand, the D Las Vegas and the Fremont Hotel & Casino.
+There are also other hotels to choose from like the Downtown Grand, the D Las Vegas, and the Fremont Hotel & Casino.

 Where to Eat in Las Vegas

-Las Vegas is known for over-indulgence… whether it’s gambling, drinking or eating, there are so many amazing options that it’s easy to over-do-it.
+Las Vegas is known for over-indulgence… whether it’s gambling, drinking, or eating, there are so many amazing options that it’s easy to overdo it.
 The assortment of dining options is astronomical – I’d love to meet someone who has dined at every restaurant on the Las Vegas strip.

 When I am in Vegas, I am looking for quality food at an affordable price along with a great drink menu.
 We also love checking out the many buffets of Las Vegas too.
-Here are some of my favourite places to eat in Las Vegas:
+Here are some of my favorite places to eat in Las Vegas:

-Secret Pizza: Pizza typically sounds pretty appetizing especially after a day or night of enjoying adult beverages in Las Vegas.
+Secret Pizza: Pizza typically sounds pretty appetizing, especially after a day or night of enjoying adult beverages in Las Vegas.
 The best place to grab pizza-by-the-slice (or even a whole pie!) is at a secret pizza spot in the Cosmopolitan Hotel.
 There is no signage for “Secret Pizza” which makes it truly a hidden gem.
 To find Secret Pizza in the Cosmopolitan, head to the restaurant level on the 3rdfloor.
 After getting off the escalators, there is a hallway to the left of Jaleo.
 Head down the hall and you will find the best pizza in Las Vegas!